rubiojr/ergs/README.md

 A flexible data fetching and indexing tool that collects information from various sources and makes it searchable.
 Perfect for digital packrats who want to hoard and search their data.

+> [!INFO]
+> Ergs is currently Beta quality, public facing APIs are quickly evolving
+> and currently in flux

 ## Quick Start

 ### 1. Build & Install